google/quiver-dart/README.md

 ## [quiver.time][]

 `Clock` provides points in time relative to the current point in time, for
-example: now, 2 days ago, 4 weeks from now, etc. For tesability, use Clock rather than other ways of accessing time, like `new DateTime()`, so that you can use a fake time function in your tests to control time.
+example: now, 2 days ago, 4 weeks from now, etc. For testability, use Clock rather than other ways of accessing time, like `new DateTime()`, so that you can use a fake time function in your tests to control time.